-There shall be up to four assistant harbormasters who shall be appointed by the city council for a term of office concurrent with that of the council and until his/her successor is appointed and qualified and shall report directly to the harbormaster and are empowered with the same duties as the harbormaster, under the direction of the harbormaster.
-Only two of the four assistant harbormasters shall receive compensation.
+There shall be a number of assistant harbormasters requested by the harbormaster and confirmed by the harbor commission and city manager who shall be appointed by the city council for a term of office concurrent with that of the council and until his/her successor is appointed and qualified and shall report directly to the harbormaster and are empowered with the same duties as the harbormaster, under the direction of the harbormaster.
+One assistant harbormaster shall be designated as the pump out boat operator and all assistants shall meet the minimum requirements set by the harbormaster and personnel department.

 (Rev. Ords.
 1987, § 13-84; Ch.
 159, § I, 5-15-01; Ch.
-278, § II, 9-2-03)
+278, § II, 9-2-03; Ch.
+507, § I, 7-20-10)